udap/udap.github.io/whitepapers/UDAP-Whitepaper-English.md

 The reason the token calls out to Bob contract (an `OwnerOfSingulars` instance) is to make sure Bob is a valid recipient and he is willing to take the offer.

 Upon careful inspection, the `push`model does not impose high risk.
 As long as we make sure the ownership transfer has been properly authorized, the token is properly protected.
-The best attack the recipient can mount to the token is a "grief" attack that spends excessive gas in the `offer()` function.
+The best attack the recipient can mount to the token is a "griefing" attack that spends excessive gas in the `offer()` function.
 This can be alleviated by 1) check the source code of the Bob contract, or 2) make sure the Bob contract has been deployed by a trusted party, such as UDAP.

-**Contract verification** can be done manually or thru third party services such as that offered by [http://etherscan.io/].
+**Contract verification** can be done manually (perhaps with the help of [ConsenSys Bytecode Verifier](https://github.com/ConsenSys/bytecode-verifier)) or thru third party services such as that offered by [http://etherscan.io/].

 #### 5.3.
 Tokenization Services